AmanBSth/Reddit_Comment_RAG/README.md

 docker run -p 8501:8501 --env-file .env reddit-rag-chatbot
 ```

-## Security Notes

-⚠️ **Important**: Never commit your `.env` file to version control!

-- The `.gitignore` file is configured to exclude `.env`
-- Always use `.env.example` as a template
-- For deployment, use platform-specific secret management
-- Rotate API keys regularly

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-MIT License - feel free to use this project for your own purposes.

-## Troubleshooting

-### "Reddit API credentials not found"
-- Make sure your `.env` file exists and contains valid credentials
-- Check that the file is in the same directory as `app.py`

-### "LLM not available"
-- Verify your OpenRouter API key is correctly set in `.env`
-- Check your API key has sufficient credits

-### Slow loading times
-- Reduce the `limit` parameter in `scrape_reddit()` (in `app.py`)
-- Adjust chunk settings in `config.py`

-## Support

-For issues and questions:
 - Open an issue on GitHub
 - Check existing issues for solutions
 - Review the documentation at [Streamlit Docs](https://docs.streamlit.io)